Skip to Main Content

 Journals by Title

-If you want a particular journal, magazine, or newspaper, instead of an individual article, use the Journals by Title feature in RaptorSearch.
+Want a particular journal, magazine, or newspaper, instead of an individual article?
+Use the Journals by Title feature in RaptorSearch.
 Search by publication title, such as Newsweek or Psychological Bulletin, or get a list of all journals on your topic by browsing through the journal categories.